Some thoughts on returning from an idyllic week-long holiday in Cyprus

 On this trip, I liked particularly the multi-national flavour of the event.
 The bride is Russian, so many of her Russian relatives and friends were there, and the bridegroom, while English, has spent the last decade in the Far East (which is where he met her).

 I also very much liked the Cypriot people: very polite, charming, helpful and hard-working.
-Everything is done to the very highest standards: the hotel service exemplary, and everything very clean.
+Everything is done to the highest standards: the hotel service exemplary and everything very clean.
 Everything runs on time.
 There is almost no litter, except that dropped each day by mindless tourists.
-The food was superb.
+The food is superb.

-About the only thing that was wrong with it were some – I repeat, only some – of the other tourists, and not just the English.
+About the only thing that is wrong with it is the behaviour of some – I repeat, only some – of the other tourists, and not just the English.
 Surprisingly rude to the hotel staff, for example.

 I suppose any tourist industry nowadays is forced to.
 By this, I mean the whole slobbish Western European sun-worshipping disco culture.
 Of course, it’s fun in small doses, but this is wall to wall, which unfortunately results in considerable noise pollution.

 It was no fault of our hotel that nearby there were a number of discos that thumped out their dull beat every night until about a quarter to two in the morning (reaching a crescendo at about 1.30 am.)
 This is not a holiday destination for those who want some peace and quiet.